glampert/glampert.github.io/pages/projects.markdown

 course in Brazil.
 It uses the Objective-C version of the Cocos2D library, plus some raw OpenGL-ES for the 3D elements.
 The in-game background scene is animated with planets and randomly spawned asteroids.
 The main game itself is comprised of 2D sprites drawn as overlays on top of the 3D background.
 This game was my first experience with iOS dev and Objective-C programming.
-By the end of the iOS programming unit, the game was more or less done but not polished enough to be launched, plus then I didn't have a developer license either, so it never got published on the App Store.
+By the end of the iOS programming unit, the game was more or less done but not polished enough to be launched, plus then I didn't own an Apple Developer license either, so it never got published in the App Store.

 You can watch a short gameplay video [here](https://youtu.be/YQTbddA4IYw).
 Source code [is also available](https://bitbucket.org/glampert/ossg).